engineyard/ey-cloud-recipes/cookbooks/riak/README.md

-Riak Cookbook for EngineYard AppCloud
+Riak Cookbook for EngineYard EYCloud
 =========

 [Riak][1] is a Dynamo-inspired key/value store that scales predictably and easily.
 Riak also simplifies development by giving developers the ability to quickly prototype, test, and deploy their applications.